-- 1.5.1 Baringa Child Care Association Incorporated (Baringa); and - 1.5.2 All permanent employees of Baringa who are employed in accordance with the Children's Services Award 2010 or the Social, Community, Home Care and Disability Services Industry Award 2010.
+- 1.5.1 Baringa Child Care Association Incorporated Child Care Inc. (Baringa); and - 1.5.2 All permanent employees of Baringa Child Care Centre who are employed in accordance with the Children's Services Award 2010 or the Social, Community, Home Care and Disability Services Industry Award 2010.

-1.6 INCONISTENCIES BETWEEN THE AGREEMENT AND THE AWARD
+1.6 MATTERS NOT COVERED BY INCONISTENCIES BETWEEN THE AGREEMENT AND THE AWARD

-1.6.1 This Agreement shall be read in conjunction with the Children's Services Award 2010 or the Social, Community, Home Care and Disability Services Industry Award 2010.
-To the extent of any inconsistency between the Agreement and the Awards, the provisions of the Agreement shall prevail.
+1.6.1 This Agreement shall be read in conjunction with the Children's Services Award 2010 MA000120.(the Award)or the Social, Community, Home Care and Disability Services Industry Award 2010.

+1.6.21.6.1To the extent of any inconsistency between the Agreement and the Awards, the Agreement the provisions of the Agreement shall prevail.